DinosuGithub/Coding-Regionals-24/encryption.md

 # All Encryption Documentation*
-*See above examples first.
-Most of the section below is not necessary to be understood by the module user.
+_*See above examples first.
+Most of the section below is not necessary to be understood by the module user._

 ## General functions:
 * `normalize`: removes non-alphabet characters except space, converts to uppercase
 * `check_answer`: checks if the normalized values of two inputs are equal

 ## Substitution ciphers*:
-_*Note that using the full string functions calls other functions appropriately._
+_*Note that using the below full string functions calls other functions appropriately._

 ### General functions:
-* `handle_cipher`: converts every group of `char_length` characters in a string to a different string with the function `char_algorithm`
+* `handle_cipher`: converts every group of `char_length` characters in a string to a different group of characters determined by the function `char_algorithm` (_used for both encoding and decoding_)
+  - `text`: text to be encoded/decoded
+  - `key`: key to be passed into `char_algorithm` if the algorithm requires a key
+  - `char_algorithm`: function to encode/decode a single character
+    * parameter 1: string corresponding to one letter in the plaintext
+    * parameter 2: key (passed directly from `handle_cipher`)
+    * parameter 3: number of letters encountered so far (not including current one) (ex. to determine which letter of the key to use when encoding the Vigenere cipher)
+    * return value: mapping of a character in `text` to an encoded/decoded character
+  - `char_length`: the length of each substring of `text` corresponding to a single plaintext character
+  - `non_punctuation`: input characters to not ignore when encoding/decoding (ex. alphabet for encoding/decoding Caesar Cipher, digits 0-9 for decoding A1Z26)
+  - `encode_separator`: string to join characters in output
+  - `decode_separator`: string that separates different characters in input

 ### Character functions (ex. `encode_caesar_char`, `decode_polybius_char`, etc.):
-* Each function returns output character(s) from input character(s)
-* Passed into `handle_cipher` as `char_algorithm` parameter
+* See `char_algorithm` information above

 ### Full string functions (ex. `encode_caesar_cipher`, `decode_polybius_cipher`):
 * Each function returns the encoded/decoded output of the entire input text